Julia-5534/DF/README.md

 </p>

 - Why does the game look like everything's moving weird?
     - The base and lanterns need to move at the same speed.
 No more motion sickness!
-** INSERT GIF OF SHITTY VELOCITY **

 - Why does tapping on the Game Over Screen register on the Main Menu Screen?
     - Need to clear the input buffer
     - Use pygame.event.clear()
-        - Taps no longer register on the Game Over Screen ** INSERT GIFS OF GAME OVER SCREEN WITH NO CLEARED BUFFER & WITH CLEARED BUFFER **
+        - `LMB` no longer registers on the Game Over Screen

 - Why does the fart placement look a little off?
     - Needed to lower the placement of the fart
         - Makes the fart flow look much more natural